 The size of a building is not only determined by the height, but it can also be defined by the area it covers.
 If asked, the majority of people might say that the Dubai-based Burj Khalifa is the largest building in the world.
 However, there are several other yardsticks to use when analyzing the biggest buildings.
 One of these is the size regarding floor area.
 By land area, the New Century Global Center in Chengdu, China is the world's largest building.
 It covers a total of 18.9 million square feet.
-The Dubai International Airport Terminal 3 is a close second with 18.4 square feet covered.
+The Dubai International Airport Terminal 3 is a close second with 18.4 million square feet covered.

 The World's Top 3 Largest Buildings

 New Century Global Complex, China- 18.9 Million Square Feet

 The New Century Global Complex is a multi-purpose building located in Chengdu, China.
 With a floor area of 18.9 million square feet, the New Century Global Complex is the largest building in the world by floor area.
 To better understand the building’s immense size, it is three times the size of the American Pentagon which measures 6.45 million square feet.
 The building was developed by Chinese company Entertainment and Travel Group (ETG) and was opened in July 2013 and took three years to complete construction.
 The New Century Global Complex is home to several hotels, a skating rink, a university and a water park with its artificial beach measuring 5,000 square meters.

 Dubai International Airport Terminal 3, United Arab Emirates - 18.4 Million Square Feet